Agoric/validator-profiles/earnx/README.md

 Category 1: Infrastructure

-I will run an Agoric testnet node with an uptime of at least 95%, I will run an RPC endpoint , I will build a block explorer, validator dashboard, or other community tool
+I will run an Agoric testnet node with an uptime of at least 95%, I will run an RPC endpoint , I will build a block explorer, validator dashboard, or other community tool <br >

 Category 2: Community Growth

 I will contribute to the development of security best practices by creating and sharing technical documentation that includes writing incident response runbooks, configuration guides, or information for a validator wiki. ‌